Pen-y-Fan/gofpatterns/README.md

 ## Introduction

-This project is based on the The GoF patterns course website, it is separated into modules for each subject:
+This project is based on the The [GoF patterns](https://www.gofpatterns.com/) course website, it is separated into seven modules:

 - [GoFPatterns](https://www.gofpatterns.com/)
   - [Design Patterns](https://www.gofpatterns.com/design-patterns/module1/intro-design-patterns.php) - module 1